A-A-J/A-A-J/README.md

 - ⚡ I'm very excited to create open-source projects

-- 💕 I'm currently fall in love with VueJS and Typescript
+- 💕 I'm currently fall in love with PHP and React

-- 💬 Ask me about anything, I will help you as best as I can.